 The only way to get the best price is to shop around.
 Because manufacturers enforce minimum pricing policies designed to squelch price competition, if you rely just on stores’ ads or online listings you’ll find the same prices from store to store for most models.
 But if you call or email stores and mention that you’re collecting bids from several for the models you want, you’ll usually be offered real discounts.
 Our undercover shoppers collected prices this way and found big savings.

 You don’t have to pay more to get good service.
-High-rated stores were just as likely to quote low prices as their low-rated competitors.
+Highly rated stores were just as likely to quote low prices as their low-rated competitors.
 And don’t assume you’ll get low prices by buying from the big chains or even online: We often found lower prices elsewhere.

 When comparing prices, take into account fees for delivery, hauling away old appliances, and installation.
-If you know your install will be complicated or unusual, hire a top-rated plumber for the job.
+If you know your installation will be complicated or unusual, hire a top-rated plumber for the job.

 Pay by credit card.
 If you have a problem, you can protest the charge with your card issuer.